sachin2220sk/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 ## Day 2 - Good floorplan vs bad floorplan and introduction to library cells

+### Important Parameter related to floorplans

+- A "die " which consists of "core" is small semiconductor material specimen on which the fundamental circuit is fabrication.
+Placed all logical cell inside the “core”.
+- Netlist :- The connectively information between the gates is coded using VHDL/Verilog language is called as “netlist”
+- Utilization Factor :- It is ratio of area occupied by netlist to total area of the core.
+When utilization factor is 1 then it means “core” is completely occupied.
+Ideally we don’t go with 100% utilization.
+We go with 50-60% utilization i.e., 0.5 or 0.6.
+- Aspect ratio :- It is ratio of height of core to width of core.
+When aspect ratio is 1 then chip is in square shape.

+### Floorplan using OpenLANE

+The season started with introduction to keyword “tag” which used to provide user defined name to run.
+This is implement while preparing the design by following command: -
+< prep -design <design_name> -tag <tag_name>
+Design_name = picorv32a and tag_name = woekshop

+This creates new directory within designs/picorv32a/runs directory as “woekshop”.
+Here, we change CLOCK_PERIOD variable

+Then run synthesis.

+To run floorplan in openLANE run following command: -

+< run_floorplan

+Floorplan also runs as per the configuration settings present in the designs config.tcl files.

+After Synthesis complete look in openlane_flow/designs/picrov32a/runs/woekshop/results/floorplan directory where we see "picorv32a .floorplan.def" file which contain information about core area and placement of cell sites.

+< UNIT DISTANCE MICRONS 1000 represents 1000 data base unit per 1 Micron.
+< DIEAREA ( 0 0 ) ( 1004135 766580 ) represents the placement of die as follows ( Lower_right_x-value Lower_left_y-value ) ( Upper_right_x-value Upper_right_y-value )

 ## Day 3 - Design library cell using Magic Layout and ngspice characterization

 ## Day 4 - Pre-layout timing analysis and importance of good clock tree